Henriquedearaujo/todo-vue/README.md

 # todo-vue

-> Criando um tudo de tarefas aplicando conmonentes
+> Criando um tudo de tarefas aplicando componentes

 This template should help get you started developing with Vue 3 in Vite.